rrickgauer/blog/entries/operating-systems-exam-1-review.md

 * the primary distinction between the 2 schedulers lies in frequency of execution
 * the short term scheduler selects processes frequently
 * the long term scheduler select processes much less frequently
-  * minutes may seperate the creation of one new process and the next
+  * minutes may separate the creation of one new process and the next

 ### Degree of Multiprogramming
 * the **degree of multiprogramming** is the number of processes in memory